Sandrineavida/ISCC-Notes/Readme.md

 ## 1. **Introduction (1 min 25 sec)**
   In clinical practice, different imaging modalities like PET, CT or MRI sequences are often used together to provide a more comprehensive understanding of a patient's condition.
 For example, PET images are effective at highlighting metabolic activity, whereas CT images are better at showing anatomical structures.
 By combining these two, we can achieve a more accurate diagnosis and understand the condition better.

  However, there is a major challenge.
 Traditional methods for segmenting multimodal images often assume that all sources are equally reliable.
 But, in reality, each imaging modality may have different levels of quality, resolution, and reliability.
-Relying on these equally can lead to errors in segmentation, which ultimately affects the diagnosis.
+Relying on these modalities equally can lead to errors in segmentation, which ultimately affects the diagnosis.

  This paper aims to address this issue by proposing a deep evidential fusion framework.
 This approach leverages Dempster-Shafer Theory to quantify both the uncertainty and the reliability of each imaging modality.
 This way, we can achieve a more accurate and explainable segmentation result, thus leading to better clinical decisions.